Trust-KP/TRUST/Framework/draft/Trust_Framework_WIP.md

 ## 14.5 Contribution, Observation, Signals, and Expectation — Formal Conditions

-**First Draft**
-The following conditions express contribution, signals, and expectation as the three constituent structures of the Possibility state.

-Contribution obtains when an action by a participant produces a change in the continuation capacity of another participant or of the cooperative system as a whole.
-Contribution events accumulate into a contribution history that forms the evidential substrate from which signals emerge.
-Contribution is the originating condition.
-Without it, no signals exist and no expectations can form.
+**Contribution** obtains when an action by a participant produces a change in the continuation capacity of another participant or of the cooperative system as a whole.

-A signal obtains when a contribution event produces observable consequences accessible to interpretation by observers.
-Signals are the realised interface between underlying contribution events and observer interpretation.
-They exist independently of any specific observer's access to them, although access, resolution, and timing may vary across observers.
-Signals do not possess intrinsic meaning.
-Their significance is determined through interpretation.
+**Observation** obtains when a contribution event’s outcomes become accessible to a participant, whether through direct experience, records, or other means; observation may be incomplete, delayed, or imperfect.

+A **signal** obtains when an observed contribution outcome becomes available for interpretation; signals possess no intrinsic meaning, their significance being determined entirely through interpretation.

-An expectation obtains when an observer applies evaluation principles to signals derived from contribution history and forms a projection regarding the continuation of a participant's behaviour.
-Expectation is held by the observer.
-It is not a property of the participant or of the signals themselves.
+An **expectation** obtains when an observer applies evaluation principles to interpreted signals and forms a projection regarding the continuation of a participant’s behaviour.

+Contribution is the originating condition: contribution events accumulate into a contribution history that forms the evidential substrate from which observation, and in turn signals, emerge.
+Without contribution, no observation is possible, no signals exist, and no expectations can form.

+Signals exist independently of any specific observer’s access to them, although access, resolution, and timing may vary across observers.
+Expectation, by contrast, is held by the observer; it is not a property of the participant, the contribution event, or the signal itself.

-Each structure depends upon but is irreducible to the one preceding it.
-Signals cannot exist without contribution.
-Expectation cannot form without signals.
-Together, they constitute the informational and interpretive conditions under which trust can emerge.
+Each structure depends upon but is irreducible to the one preceding it: observation cannot occur without contribution, signals cannot be interpreted without observation, and expectation cannot form without signals.

+Contribution, observation, signals, and expectation do not by themselves guarantee trust.
+They provide the informational and interpretive conditions through which trust becomes possible.

 ## 14.6 Trust, Credibility, and Credit — Formal Definitions

 The following definitions express trust, credibility, and credit as structurally related positions within cooperative continuation systems.

-**TRUST** is the coordination mechanism through which expectations of continuation are deployed under uncertainty.
+**Trust** is the coordination mechanism through which expectations of continuation are deployed under uncertainty.

 **Credibility** is the stabilisation of trust across observers, time, and interaction contexts, enabling scalable coordination.

 **Credit** is the forward extension of coordination commitments beyond immediate capacity and across time.

-These definitions describe successive stages within the same underlying coordination structure.

-Trust represents the deployment of expectation within a specific interaction context.

-Credibility represents the stabilisation of such expectations across repeated interactions, observers, and temporal intervals.

-Credit represents the extension of stabilised expectations into future-oriented coordination commitments.

 Each stage depends upon but is irreducible to the preceding stage.